Ways to Give

 Supporting Programs that Matter to You

 Your unrestricted or restricted gift may be made to the annual Fund for Reynolds or as a Major Gift.
-The Fund for Reynolds supports a number of areas including student scholarships, library acquisitions, equipment and special projects.
 Major Gifts are usually larger-sized gifts of cash or other assets, often with installments paid across as many as five years and can be made for a number of purposes.

 Donors may elect to designate their gift to building the Reynolds’ endowment or they may established a personal endowment fund for a specific purpose*.
 Donors who create personal endowments often do so to honor or commemorate a friend, family member, or favorite professor.
 These personal endowment funds support academic programs, faculty chairs, or other programs of interest to the donor.